Public-Health-Bioinformatics/flu_classification_suite/README.md

  5. Click 'Install to Galaxy'
  6. Select a tool panel section to install the tools under, or create a new section.
 We recommend creating a section called 'Influenza Classification Suite'
  7. Click 'Install'

+ ## Command Line Tools
+ 1. Create a new conda environment:
+    `conda create -n   biopython biopython`
+ 2. Acitvate the environment:
+    `conda activate biopython`
+ 3. Clone the `flu_classification_suite` repository as follows:
+     i.
+Select `Clone or download` on the main respository page at https://github.com/Public-Health-Bioinformatics/flu_classification_suite ii.
+Copy the url by selecting the clipboard icon iii.Type the following onto the command line, pasting the copied url in place of `<repo_url>`:
+         `git clone <repo_url>`

 # General How-To